uabrc/uabrc.github.io/docs/data_management/lts/sharing.md

 ## Applying a Policy

 Policies can be applied to a bucket either by the owner or by a user who has been given the `s3:PutBucketPolicy` permission.
-You can use either s3cmd or AWS CLI for this.
+Use s3cmd to apply policies.

 <!-- markdownlint-disable MD046 -->
 !!! note

-    As of now, rclone has not implemented a way to alter policies.
-If you have been using rclone, you will need to configure either s3cmd or AWS CLI and use those for policy management instead
+    As of now, rclone has not implemented a way to alter policies, and AWS CLI does not apply them to our system correctly.
+If you have been using rclone or AWS CLI, you will need to configure s3cmd for policy management instead
 <!-- markdownlint-enable MD046 -->

 Applying a policy is fairly straightforward for both tools.
 First, you should save the policy as a JSON file.
 The, you can interact with the policy using these commands: